 There is a higher chance of getting a motivated skilled employee who has a direct interest in working for the company/sector

-The main areas where jobs in the hidden job market can be found:
+The major areas where jobs in the hidden job market can be found:

 Self-Employment / growing small-to-medium businesses

 Internal sourcing or promotions

-Word of Mouth (e.g. someone works at the company and tells you about an upcoming job or through a online discussion groups)
+Word of Mouth (e.g. someone works at the company and tells you about an upcoming job or through an online discussion group)

 Networking (social media/conferences / informational interviewing/ trade shows/ job fairs /recommendation from another employer/employee)

 Volunteering / Internship / Placements

 Below are different methods that can be used.
 These are not any particular order.

 Join job groups on Facebook (an example of ones that I have joined):